Tonga: Demographics

 Over 70% of the inhabitants live on its main island, Tongatapu.
 Although an increasing number of Tongans have moved into the only urban and commercial centre, Nukuʻalofa, where European and indigenous cultural and living patterns have blended, village life and kinship ties remain influential throughout the country.
 Despite emigration, Tonga grew in population from about 32,000 in the 1930s to more than 90,000 by 1976.

 Ethnic groups

 According to the government portal, Tongans, Polynesian by ethnicity with a mixture of Melanesian, represent more than 98% of the inhabitants.
 About 1.5% are mixed Tongans and the rest are European (the majority are British), mixed European, and other Pacific Islanders.
 In 2001, about 3,000 to 4,000 Chinese lived there, comprising 3 to 4% of the total Tongan population.
 The 2006 Nukuʻalofa riots mainly targeted Chinese-owned businesses, leading to the emigration of several hundred Chinese so that only about 300 remain.

 Languages

 Tongan is the official language, along with English.
-Tongan is a Polynesian language of the Tongic branch so is closely related to other languages of the Tongic branch, those being: Niuean and Niuafoʻouan.
+Tongan is a Polynesian language of the Tongic branch, so it is closely related to other languages of the Tongic branch, those being: Niuean and Niuafoʻouan.
 Tongan is more distantly related to other Polynesian languages such as Hawaiian, Samoan, Māori, and Tahitian, among others.